 Always keen on expanding her knowledge and skills to remain relevant, Judy was recently admitted as a New York Attorney-at-Law in 2016 and is also an Associate Mediator of the Singapore Mediation Centre.

-She also provides private mediation.
-As a mediator, she has successfully mediated disputes for both commercial and non-commercial matters.
+She has extensive litigation experience and has been involved in applications to the Court of Appeal on novel legal issues, contentious divorce cases with assets valued at more than $100 million and cross-border matters.
+As a Mediator, she has successfully mediated disputes for both commercial and non-commercial matters.
 Her experience as a litigator helps ensure that any agreement reached at mediation is practical and enforceable.

 1) Lian Hwee Choo Phoebe v Tan Seng Ong SGCA 37

 Key issue – What agreements can be considered in the division of matrimonial assets.